Testing GPAW

 A test can produce standard output and files - it doesn’t have to

 clean up.
-Just add the in_tmp_dir
+Just add the in_tmp_dir fixture as an argument:

 def test_something(in_tmp_dir):